MarshallReid/advanced-data-journalism/assignments/github_assignments/README.md

 The goal is to make sure you can perform the basic Github tasks we discussed in class.
 If you need a refresher, I'd recommend you consult the guide [here](https://github.com/cjdd3b/advanced-data-journalism/blob/master/notes/git_basics.md).

-This assignment is due at the beginning of class next **Monday, Feb.
-12.**
+This assignment is due at the beginning of class next **Wednesday, Feb.
+14.** Please put your name and Github account in [this spreadsheet](https://docs.google.com/spreadsheets/d/1spv-JKLgOxz1Ew3OyLLxYfjBsXCkNDDZ1gRCfcTjeAw/edit#gid=0).

 ## News organization Github accounts